Master Services Terms & Conditions

 3.8 Found shall, if indicated on the Insertion Order, provide Reports to the Client at the frequency and in the format specified in the Services Schedule.

-3.9.1 For all Services requiring Tracking, all actions, clicks or sales will be tracked by Found using a Pixel.
-The reports generated by the Pixel by Found will be used for all sales revenue reporting calculations to the Client.
+3.9.1 For all Services requiring Tracking, all actions, clicks or sales will be tracked by the Tracking Provider.
+The reports generated from the Tracking Provider will be used for all reporting calculations to the Client.

 4.1 The Client shall: